-Which influencing tactics are my default?
+Which influencing tactics are their default tactics?

 What styles of influence might work best on specific individuals?
 (It is often the case that we need to de0ploy different tactics for different stakeholders.)

 This graphic, drawn from Master Expert, shows nine influencing strategies that are commonly used.
-(They were first identified in 1990 by American academics Cecilia Falbe and Gary Yukl, who undertook a very large study of influencing tactics in large US organisations.)
+(They were first identified in 1990 by American academics Cecilia Falbe and Gary Yukl, who undertook a very large study of influencing tactics in large US organizations.)

-In our programs, we ask participants to:
+In our Mastering Expertship Program, we ask participants to: